-I don't know what one calls the angels who sent Vasant to me.
-The company placed ads in a Delhi paper that attracted so many applicants I rarely raised my head as each failed to measure the mannequin correctly.
-So when Vasant simply and accurately did the needful, the entire hundred-plus design force erupted into applause!
-He was the son of an artist and also very beautiful, which makes this revelation all the more painful...The coup de grâce, for hanging all the blame on Jindan for the Anglo-Sikh War, was revenge for the assassination of her brother, Raja Jawahar Singh.
+I don't know what one calls the Angels who sent Vasant to me.
+The company placed ads in a Delhi paper, that attracted so many applicants I rarely raised my head as each failed to measure the mannequin correctly.
+So when Vasant simply and accurately did the needful, the entire hundred plus design force erupted into applause!
+He was the son of an artist and also very beautiful, which makes this revelation all the more painful.
+The coup de grace, for hanging all the blame for the Anglo-Sikh War on Rani Jindan, was revenge for the assassination of her brother, Raja Jawahar Singh.
 When actually it was the astute manipulation of the anti-hero Gulab Singh Dogra, the Jammu Fox, the future Maharaja of Kashmir, and by the 'divide and conquer' policy of the expansionist British!

-(In August 1845, Gulab invited the British to raise an uprising against the Sikhs, offering his support in exchange for receiving Jammu and Kashmir, via letters to Major George Broadfoot.)
+(In August 1845 Gulab invited the British to raise an uprising against the Sikhs, offering his support in exchange for receiving Jammu and Kashmir, via letters to Major George Broadfoot -)

-Kunwar (Prince) Peshora Singh was said to be born of a slave girl but was accepted by Emperor Ranjit Singh as his son.
-Soon after the 1843 deaths of Maharaja Shere Singh and Dhian Singh, and then in 1844, Hira, Peshora

-Singh made repeated bids for the throne.
+Kunwar (Prince) Peshora Singh was said to be born of a slave girl, but was accepted by Emperor Ranjit Singh as his son.
+Soon after the 1843 deaths of Maharaja Shere Singh, Dhian Singh and then in 1844 Hira, Peshora Singh, made repeated bids for the throne.
 He traveled around the Punjab seeking support.
-Peshora owned jagirs, income lands prized by Gulab Singh, who encouraged him to take the throne from Duleep.
-So Jawahar dispatched artillery against him.
-Peshora capitulated, and Rani Jindan pardoned him, sending him home with an increase in land. ...
-At first, he approached the British, who were already negotiating with Gulab.
-He then made alliances with Dost Muhammed of Afghanistan, so with the Pathans' help, Peshora took the wealthy fort of Attock, declaring himself ruler of the Punjab. ...Jawahar sent Chatter Singh Attariwala to retake the fort and defeat Peshora.
-(Chattar was Duleep's future father-in-law; as of 6 years old, he was engaged to Tej Kaur, the daughter of the powerful Attariwala family chief.)
-Chattar recaptured the fort with safe passage granted to the prince.
-So whether by directives, bribes, or general chaos, Peshora was strangled.
+Peshora owned jagirs, income lands, prized by Gulab Singh, who encouraged him to take the throne from Duleep.
+Jawahar dispatched artillery against him.
+Prince Peshora capitulated and Rani Jindan pardoned him, sending him home with an increase in land.
+After first approaching the British, who were already negotiating with Gulab, Peshora made alliances with Dost Muhammed of Afghanistan, and with the Pathans help, he took the wealthy fort of Attock declaring himself ruler of the Punjab.
+So Jawahar sent Chatter Singh Attariwala to retake the fort and defeat Peshora.
+(Chattar was Duleep's future father in law, as of 6 years old he was engaged to Tej Kaur, the daughter of the powerful Attariwala family Chief) Chattar recaptured the Fort with safe passage granted to the Prince.
+So whether by directives, bribes or general chaos, Peshora was strangled.
 As the murderer of a reputed son of Ranjit Singh, the Khalsa demanded Jawahar present himself before them.
-Jindan was told if she did not hand him over, she and Duleep would share the same fate!
+Jindan was told if she did not hand over her brother, she and Duleep would share the same fate!

 On Sept.
-21, 1845, escorted by 1,000 men, Jawahar rode his elephant, holding Duleep and distributing coins.
-As he reached the tents, the soldiers held the elephant, pulled Duleep from his arms, pulled him down, shot, and speared him to death, all before the agonized eyes of his sister Jindan.
+21,1845, escorted by 1,000 men, Jawahar rode his elephant, holding Duleep and distributed coins.
+As he reached the tents, the soldiers held the elephant, pulled Duleep from his arms, dragged him down, shot and speared him to death, all before the eyes of his agonized sister Jindan.
 The soldiers guarded Duleep, afraid of what in her grief the Rani might do.
 She was inconsolable for weeks, tearing her hair out, making daily displays of her torment.
 At this point, the Khalsa assumed total control of the state.

-Inspired by the warlike or defensive intentions of the British, who were accumulating troops and constructions across the Sutlej River, with their visions of conquest of Delhi and the whole subcontinent, the army insisted on going to war, with guns held to the heads of their terrorized leaders, many of whom hoped their power would be neutered by collision with a more powerful enemy.
-And so on Dec.
-13, 1845, Governor General Henry Hardinge declared war on the Sikhs.
+Inspired by the warlike or defensive intentions of the British, accumulating troops and constructions across the Sutlej river, with visions of conquest of Delhi and whole subcontinent, the army insisted on going to war, with guns held to the heads of their terrorized leaders, many who hoped their power would be neutered by collision with a more powerful enemy.
+And so on Dec.13,1845, Gov. General Henry Hardinge declared war on the Sikhs.